Bougakov/Micromake-D1-3D-printer/calibrating.md

 ![Names explained](https://raw.githubusercontent.com/Bougakov/Micromake-D1-3D-printer/master/images/Explainer2.png)

+# Enough theory, let's calibrate it
-## Step one - let's purge all autoleveling data your printer is storing
+## Step one - purge all autoleveling data your printer is storing

 First, check that the tension of all three belts is satisfactory.
 Inspect all screws, tighten those that went loose.
 Inspect all endstops as well.
 This is important!